metova/swift-style-guide/README.md

 *Rationale: When the context is clear, the implicit return allows more compact code without sacrificing any readability.*

----

 ## Types

-Let Swift implicitly decide which type to use except when you require a type different from Swift's default inference.
+#####Let Swift implicitly decide which type to use except when you require a type different from Swift's default inference.

-**Preferred:**
+*Preferred:*

 ```swift
 let count = 100